EOSIO/welcome/CONTRIBUTING.md

 1. **Use the GitHub search** and check someone else didn't get there first
 2. Take a moment to think about the best way to make a case for, and explain what you're thinking.
 Are you sure this shouldn't really be
-   [New Documentation Content Requests](#new-documentation-content-requests)?
+   [New Document Request](#new-document-request)?
 Is it really one idea or is it many?
 What's the context?
 Why is what you are suggesting better than what's already there?

 ## Working on documentation